 6. An agreement referred to in clause 30, including a prohibition or restriction on any such agreement.

-7. The construction, alteration, maintenance or operation of works, structures and equipment including the qualifications of persons who are responsible for any of those things.
+7. The construction, alteration, maintenance or operation of works, structures and equipment, including the qualifications of persons who are responsible for any of those things.

 8. The removal of works, structures and equipment, the making good of land or premises, or the condition in which works, structures, equipment, land or premises are to be left.